jasonsmorrow/Treehouse_Python_Dungeon_Game/README.md

 This is not to say either is better or worse, just that this was my solution without following along.

 FWIW, I would probably not have used a list of tuples as a map.
 I probably would've gone with a list of lists as rows and columns.

+Also, there was some clean up and refactoring done in the videos that I didn't bother with. (and probably won't).